flurdy/vial-corne-rotary-miryokuish/README.md

 ## 📥 How to Import
 1. Open **Vial** with the correct keyboard connected.
 2. Go to **Settings → Restore Settings** (or "Import Keymap").
-3. Select the provided `.json` file.
+3. Select the provided `.vil` file.
 4. Enjoy the layout!

 ---